AN ESSAY BY KAREN SERGEANT

 ("Just do this thing I usually do.")
 AI tools — and junior humans — need more structure than “osmosis” provides.
 And when they operate with low context they won't know how to handle the little speedbumps that happen in every day life.
 And where do they go for their answers?
 You.
 (On your side, you’d call this Death by 1000 Cuts).

-Tribal knowledge workflows
+Legacy knowledge workflows

 If workflows live in a founder’s head or Voxer thread, AI can’t access them to assist or optimize.
 The knowledge exists — but only as oral tradition, not shared infrastructure.
+Sure, veteran team members can get their work done, but there’s no chance for technology to play a role — or even someone to step in while others are out.

 Delegation by interrupt